boece/boece.github.io/_posts/2019-2-2-strategies-for-increasing-website-traffic-in-2019.md

 Learn to Code!
 Start writing some scripts you can run on a schedule that direct traffic to your website.

 I'm going to work on some scripts that publish my articles onto multiple platforms.

+# Instagram bots, auto liking and following people on Instagram